markuspluna/OBXwhitepaper/Whitepaper.md

 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/uncoveredOptions-model(whitepaper).png "Uncovered Options")

 ##### Futures
 Our futures protocol expands on the uncovered options protocol.
 We use two margin and holding accounts, one for the buyer and one for the seller.
 We use the same open-source repository that we use with uncovered options to handle the margin and settlement operations.
-We settle our futures daily
+We settle our futures daily.

-Below is a basic model showing the writing, sale, execution, and exit of a 100XLM:1BTC future with a 15% initial margin requirement and a 10% minimum margin requirement
+Below is a basic model showing the writing, sale, execution, and exit of a 100XLM:1BTC future with a 15% initial margin requirement and a 10% minimum margin requirement.

 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/Futures-model(whitepaper).png "Futures")